kohlhofer/Crossings/chapters/chapter-06.md

 Inside, the air is thick with sweat and cheap spirits.
 The smell hits him first—stale beer, unwashed bodies, smoke from cigarettes rolled too thin.
 Floorboards creak under his weight, sticky with spilled drinks.
 A single bulb hangs from the ceiling, casting harsh shadows that make faces hard to read.

 In the corner, Lila sits with faded dress hanging loose on her thin frame, suitcase at her feet, humming to herself.
 Her hair is unwashed, her eyes unfocused.
 The suitcase is old, its leather cracked, its brass fittings tarnished.
 She rocks slightly as she hums.
 When Harlan's not looking, her eyes sharpen, tracking who enters, who leaves, who has money.
-The vacant humming resumes the moment his attention returns, a performance of helplessness.
+The vacant humming resumes the moment his attention returns.

 Hunched at the bar, Amos mutters with eyes on the floor.
 His clothes are stained, his beard unkempt.
 His fingers wrap around a mug, knuckles white with the effort of holding on.
 He speaks to no one, his words lost in the noise of the room.
 A wedding ring, bright with polish, catches the light on his finger—the only clean thing about him.
 When someone approaches, his muttering stops, replaced by sullen silence.
 The words return only when he thinks himself unheard.